Phoenix, NY

-How Phoenix village's demographics shape the local-services market
+How Phoenix's demographics shape the local-services market

-Median household income in Phoenix village is $60K — 20% below the US median of $75K.
+Median household income in Phoenix is $60K — 20% below the US median of $75K.
 When household budgets run tight, trade operators who win tend to lead with payment flexibility and relationship-depth; agencies calibrate their creative and offers accordingly.

-The median home in Phoenix village is worth $144K, 55% below the US median of $320K.
+The median home in Phoenix is worth $144K, 55% below the US median of $320K.
 Lower home values compress per-job revenue across most trades verticals, which pushes the marketing math toward higher lead volume.
 Agencies running here typically position around frequency (monthly recurring services) rather than premium one-off jobs.

-Just 42% of Phoenix village households own their home — well below the US median of 65%.
+Just 42% of Phoenix households own their home — well below the US median of 65%.
 Low ownership funnels trades spend to property managers, turnover crews, and corporate landlords.
 Agency playbooks here should assume fewer named buyers, larger annual contract value, and longer procurement cycles than an owner-dominated market would carry.

-Phoenix village's median home was built in 1938 — 42 years older than the US baseline.
+Phoenix's median home was built in 1938 — 42 years older than the US baseline.
 Housing age compounds with every passing decade: roofs reach end-of-life around year 25, water heaters around year 12, HVAC systems around year 15.
 Older housing stock is one of the cleanest leading indicators for residential trades demand, and agencies who can map their client roster against neighborhoods of a specific build vintage tend to outperform broad-market campaigns.

-Top verticals by opportunity in Phoenix village
+Top verticals by opportunity in Phoenix

 No vertical data yet for this city.